LyuCheng95/MovieChallenge/README.md

 - `GET /api/movies/search`: Search movies by query
 - `GET /api/autofill`: Get autofill suggestions for search
 - `GET /api/movies/:id`: Get details of a specific movie by ID
+- `POST /api/movie-view/:id`: Record one more view on a specific movie by ID

 ## Technologies Used

+- Frontend:
+  - Vue 3 with Composition API
+  - Vue Router for navigation
+  - Pinia for state management
-- Frontend: Vue 3, Vue Router, Pinia, TypeScript
+  - TypeScript for type safety
+  - Axios for API requests
+- Backend:
+  - Node.js runtime
+  - Express.js framework
-- Backend: Node.js, Express, TypeScript
+  - TypeScript for type safety
+  - Mysql for database
+- Shared:
-- Shared: Custom npm package for type definitions (@lyuch000/movie-types)
+  - Custom npm package for type definitions (@lyuch000/movie-types)

-## Project Structure
+- Development and Deployment:

-- `frontend/`: Contains the Vue.js frontend application
+  - Vite for frontend build tool
-- `backend/`: Contains the Express.js backend server
-- `packages/movie-types/`: Shared TypeScript definitions for movie data
+  - ESLint and Prettier for code linting and formatting
+  - Nginx for reverse proxy and serving static files